"KALLOR ACHIEVED A PERFECT BALANCE OF TEXT AND MUSIC…

-music by Gregg Kallor / libretto adapted from Mary Shelley’s novel
+music and libretto by Gregg Kallor / adapted from Mary Shelley’s novel

-Published 200 years ago, essentially inventing the science-fiction genre, the novel tells the heartbreaking story of a living, feeling creature, brought into the world only to be forsaken by its creator and left to fend for itself.
-Far from the grunting Hollywood brutishness of Boris Karloff, Frankenstein vividly conveys the agony of a being whose desire for emotional nourishment is repeatedly and violently rejected, and who is driven to respond in kind.
+Published 200 years ago, essentially inventing the science-fiction genre, Mary Shelley’s novel, Frankenstein, tells the heartbreaking story of a living, feeling creature, brought into the world only to be forsaken by its creator and left to fend for itself.
+Far from the grunting Hollywood brutishness of Boris Karloff, the novel vividly conveys the agony of a being whose desire for emotional nourishment is repeatedly and violently rejected, and who is driven to respond in kind.

-I chose to begin with three scenes because their deep humanity and fraught love are, for me, the heart and essence of Shelley’s work.
 These Frankenstein sketches are a work in progress; they are the seeds from which I hope the opera will grow into a fully staged and orchestrated production.
+My goal is to approach the storytelling with a clarity and relatability that allow the humanity of the text to speak through the music.

 photos by Kevin Condon